bparanj/crystal/innovation/shred/step4.md

 # Function to check VPN connectivity
 check_vpn() {
     # This is a placeholder.
-Replace with actual VPN check logic
+Replace with  VPN check logic
     if ip link show | grep -q tun0; then echo "Yes"
     else